 - Have severe to profound sensorineural (inner ear) hearing loss, in one/both ears

 - Receive limited hearing benefit from hearing aids

 Children in particular stand to gain significant benefit in hearing performance as a result of the increased sound stimulation during the developmental “window” that occurs during early childhood.

 Many people suffer hearing loss because they have damage to hair receptor cells in the inner ear (or cochlea).
 If some hearing nerves still work, a cochlear implant can allow you to hear.
 Here’s how:

-- An external sound processor captures sound and converts it into digital code
+An external sound processor worn behind the ear, captures sound and converts it into digital code

-- The sound processor transmits the digitally-coded sound through the coil to the implant
+The sound processor transmits the digitally-coded sound, through to the coil embedded under the skin, to the implant in the cochlear

-- The implant converts the digitally coded sound into electrical impulses and sends them along the electrode array, which is positioned in the cochlea (inner ear)
+The implant converts the digitally coded sound into electrical impulses and sends them along the electrode array, which is positioned along the cochlea

 The implant’s electrodes stimulate the cochlea’s hearing nerve, which then sends the impulses to the brain where they are interpreted as sound.